rixx/twitch-tools/rewards/etymology.md

 - world: composite, wer-ald/wor-old. "wer" as in "werwolf" (vir): man/human, and "old" as in age, age-of-man. basically contrasts with afterlife, this is OUR realm, while the word for world in middle english was Middangeard (germanic cosmology yay)
+- 'Knight': germanic, same word as the German 'Knecht' (farm hand, servant).
+Plural used to be 'knighten'.
+Rose in meaning from 'servant' to 'military follower' in the hundred years war, and by the 16th cent had finally reached nobility.
+In German, literally being unfree.
+We don't have any other root words!